nesi/hpc-intro/_episodes/064-parallel.md

 Ideal for _embarrassingly parallel_ problems, where there are little to no dependencies between the different jobs.

 Can be thought of less as running a single job in parallel and more about running multiple serial-jobs simultaneously.
-Often this will involve running the same process is run on multiple inputs.
+Often this will involve running the same process on multiple inputs.

-Embarrassingly parallel jobs should be able scale without any loss of efficiency.
+Embarrassingly parallel jobs should be able to scale without any loss of efficiency.
 If this type of parallelisation is an option, it will almost certainly be the best choice.

 A job array can be specified using `--array`